manetu/temporal-clojure-sdk/doc/activities.md

 ## What is an Activity?

-Activities are implementations of certain tasks which need to be performed during a Workflow execution.
-They can be used to interact with external systems, such as databases, services, etc.
+Activities are implementations of specific tasks performed during a Workflow execution.
+These tasks typically interact with external systems, such as databases, services, etc.  They are free to block using conventional synchronization primitives or to run complex operations.
+An Activity forms the basis of a checkpoint, because the values entering and leaving an Activity become part of the Event History.

 Workflows orchestrate invocations of Activities.

 ## Implementing Activities

 An Activity implementation consists of defining a (defactivity) function.
-This function is invoked by the platform each time an Activity execution is started or retried.
-As soon as this method returns, the Activity execution is considered as completed and the result is available to the caller.
+The platform invokes this function each time an Activity execution is started by a Workflow or retried by the platform.
+Returning from the method signals that the Activity is considered complete.
+The result is then made available to the calling Workflow.

 ### Example